TerriaJS/terriajs/doc/contributing/migration-guide.md

 ```

 Or [checkout the source code](https://github.com/TerriaJS/catalog-converter) to build & run it and/or contribute to it.
 (The source for the catalog converter UI can be found at [https://github.com/TerriaJS/catalog-converter-ui](https://github.com/TerriaJS/catalog-converter-ui)).

+### Customising the selection of basemaps or basemap thumbnails

+To customise the available basemaps or the thumbnails of basemaps in the basemap switcher, [add/edit the `baseMaps` property in your initialisation files](../customizing/initialization-files.md#base-maps)

 ### Upgrading TerriaMap code by git merge